Title and statement of responsibility area

 The Maynard experimental works received acknowledgements, praise and commentary in Canada and the United States from trade publications such as St. Louis Photographer (also known as St. Louis and Canadian Photographer) and The Practical Photographer.
 The St. Louis Photographer published a work in the “Gems of British Columbia" series in 1886, and in another instance published a dedication in a poem entitled: “Gems of British Columbia 1881, 1882, 1883, 1884, 1885.”
 In the May 1894 issue of The Practical Photographer, praise was given for Hannah Maynard's “Gems” telling its readership: “Mrs. Maynard is celebrated for her new year cards, called the "Gems of British Columbia."
 We hope to reproduce one of these in an early issue, but in the meantime it may be explained that the card consists of a reduced photograph of all the children taken during the past year.
 One of these cards is sent to each mother whose child is represented therein.
 They are very clever productions, and bear evidence of much ability and perseverance.”
 Although knowledge on double and multiple exposure techniques during the 1880s was available to other photographers in publications such as Scientific American and categorized in articles as “amusing” or “illusive” photography, autobiographical works of Hannah Maynard were viewed more as abnormal by these same outlets.
 In 1894, when Hannah Maynard sent copies of self-portraits or tableau vivants using double and multiple exposure techniques to St. Louis and the Canadian Photographer these works were seen as “on the freak order, showing Mrs. Maynard in different positions on the same plate.”

 As commercial products, experimental works were marketed by the Maynards to promote their photographic portfolio and services.
-From 1881 until about 1895, the "Gems of British Columbia" works which featured selected children, largely Anglo-European subjects as well as a number of clients from Black and Chinese pioneer families photographed throughout the year were used to market photographic services to existing and potentially future clientele of children and family photography.
+From 1881 until about 1895, the "Gems of British Columbia" works which featured selected children, largely Anglo-European subjects as well as a number of clients from African American and Chinese pioneer families photographed throughout the year were used to market photographic services to existing and potentially future clientele of children and family photography.
 Some “Gems of British Columbia” works were marketed by Mrs. R. Maynard using the Maynard Studio's second and third studios as evidenced by imprints reflecting addresses “Cor.
 Douglas & Johnson Sts” and “41 ½ Pandora Avenue Near Douglas Street” on the backs of card mounted prints.
 In some cases, some multi-image montages featuring landscape views (views sometimes attributed Richard Maynard), were marketed by Richard and Hannah Maynard separately using the Maynard Studio's first and second studios as evidenced by imprints reflecting addresses “Douglass Street” and “Cor.
 Douglas & Johnson Streets” displayed on card mounts.

 Later on experimental works were reproduced and published by other Victoria businesses for their own advertising purposes.
 Montages featuring works attributed to Richard Maynard were also included in illustrated publications for the city.
 In one example, a Victoria Illustrated of 1891 featured a number of multi-image photographic montages on various themes of local Victoria and vicinity interests such as Beacon Hill Park, Esquimalt Harbour, the Gorge and “Victoria Arm,” as well as local European organizations, business districts, institutions (Covent School of St. Anne’s, The Victoria Theatre, St. Joseph’s Hospital and Royal Jubilee Hospital, the Provincial Museum).
 These were used to aid the promotion of the City of Victoria in the Province of British Columbia “–its resources, terminal advantages, general industries and climate of Victoria, the ‘Queen City’ and its tributary country.”
 This version was published by “Ellis & Co., ‘The Colonist’” in 1891.